What do I need to know about the GDPR legislation?

 If the General Data Protection Regulation applies, organisations that process personal data have more obligations.

-is that organizations must be able to demonstrate that they have received valid consent from individuals to process their personal data.
-It must also be just as easy for individuals to withdraw their consent as it is to give it.
-This must be an unambiguous expression of will.
+A new requirement is that the organization must be able to demonstrate that it has obtained valid consent from individuals to process their personal data.
+Furthermore, it must be just as easy for people to withdraw their consent as it is to give it.
+This must be an 'unambiguous' expression of will.
 So, no more pre-ticked boxes!
-The request for consent must be clear, understandable, and presented in simple language.
+The request for consent must be clear and understandable and presented in simple language.

-Requesting consent for the storage of personal data is not always necessary.
-For example, as long as the data stored is limited to what is necessary for the performance of the agreement.
+Requesting consent for the recording of personal data is not always necessary.
+For example, as long as the data being recorded is limited to what is necessary for the execution of the agreement entered into.
 In other cases, you must request consent.
-To find out what applies to you, you can find more information .
+To find out what applies to you, you can find more information.

 Administrative Obligation: